adobe/helix-rum-js/docs/API.md

 <a name="sampleRUM"></a>

 ## sampleRUM(checkpoint, data)
 log RUM if part of the sample.
+This is an internal API and should not be called directly by projects.
+The collection service validates and rejects samples with unknown `checkpoint` values and implausible `source` and `target` value.

 **Kind**: global function